Visually show anyone suffering from anxiety or depression that “it’s ok to say if you don’t feel ok”, by displaying our

-If this is your first visit to our site, Dancing With The Black Dog started off as one man’s candid blog about how he beat anxiety and depression.
+Dancing With The Black Dog started off as one man’s candid blog about how he beat anxiety and depression.
 Nowadays it has transformed into a registered charity dedicated to eradicating the stigma of anxiety and depression, mainly through our global campaign called “It’s OK To Say If You Don’t Feel OK” which we launched in 2015.
-We are based in Australia, but we have global reach – and no matter where you live in the world, we can send our campaign lapel pins, badges and stickers to you.
+We are based in Australia, but we have global reach – and no matter where you live in the world, we can send our campaign lapel pins, badges, patches and stickers to you.